Monday, 31 December 2012

 Vespers are first Vespers of the Circumcision without any commemorations.

 In the 'liturgical books of 1962' today is the seventh day within the Octave of the Nativity.
 At Mattins the antiphons and psalmody are festal but there is only one nocturn of three lessons, from occurring Scripture.
-At Lauds a commemoration of St. Sylvester is made.
+The curtailed version of Ps.88 is used.
+At Lauds a commemoration of St. Sylvester is sung.
 At the Hours ferial antiphons and psalms are used, the hymns do not have the tone or Doxology in honour of the Incarnation.
 At Prime the lectio brevis is of the season.
 The Mass is Puer natus with a commemoration of St. Sylvester in Low Masses only.
 Vespers are the same as the Old Rite.

 The icon is from the All Merciful Saviour Mission's selection of icons of Western Saints.